 - IPTC plans to expand its services in 2018 and 2019 associated with the Marion County Transit Plan.
 In order to support and implement this plan, IPTC's 2019 operating budget includes additions of new positions across the agency.
-As a result, operating budget shows about 13% increase in the personnel costs. - Healthcare costs would mostly likely see about 2% [original 12%] increase over 2018 budget due to the increased staffing. - Premium Diesel Fuel costs have been budgeted at \$2.35 [original \$2.50] per gallon for 2 million [original 1.7 million] gallons for 2019.
+As a result, operating budget shows about 14% increase in the personnel costs. - Healthcare costs would mostly likely see about 12% increase over 2018 budget due to the increased staffing and about 10% increase in the base costs of premium. - Premium Diesel Fuel costs have been budgeted at \$2.50 per gallon for 1.7 million gallons for 2019.
 Given current market trends on diesel fuel, IPTC plans to secure another 6-12 month contract for 2019 fuel supply.